exonum/exonum-doc/src/advanced/services/anchoring.md

 If no anchoring transactions are confirmed for a prolonged period of time (**TODO: 3-6 hours?**), the situation MUST be investigated out of band.
 With overwhelming probability this situation would be caused not by insufficient fee, but rather by transaction censorship.

-## 11\.
-Anchoring states.

-In total, Anchoring service may appear in one of the following states.

-1. _Anchoring_.
-When everything is going as usual, we are not moving to new validators set, create anchors at the necessary Exonum blockchain heights, update our LECTs, etc.
-2. _Transition_.
-If new validator set should be applied then we wait until last common LECT receives efficient amount of confirmations.
-During this waiting (and until we are really moved to new validator set) Anchoring service is in the _Transition_ state.
-3. _Broken_.
-If new validator set is applied before last common LECT get efficient number of confirmations then we fall into the _Broken_ state.
-We have this state until new funding transaction appears.

 ## 12\.
 Example